inesortega/pyNeuralGAM/Readme.md

 | distibution   | distribution of the X                          | {normal, uniform}
 | link          | Link function to apply (binomial for classification problems, identity for regression) | {identity, link}                   |

 The fitting parameters are the maximum number of iterations to wait for function convergence (defaults to 5), and the convergence threshold (defaults to 0.04): when this value is reached on the Mean Squared Error between the target variable (y) and the current linear combination of learned features, the backfitting algorithm is stoped to avoid overfitting.

+The simulation generates three different features, each modeling a function plus an intercept term, being the final theoretical model:

+$ y = beta_0 + x_1^2 + 2*x_2 + \sin(x_3) $

 ```python